python/cpython/Doc/c-api/init.rst

 .. c:function:: int PyThread_tss_set(Py_tss_t *key, void *value)

-   Return a zero value to indicate successfully associating a :c:type:`void*` value with a TSS key in the current thread.
-Each thread has a distinct mapping of the key to a :c:type:`void*` value.
+   Return a zero value to indicate successfully associating a :c:expr:`void*` value with a TSS key in the current thread.
+Each thread has a distinct mapping of the key to a :c:expr:`void*` value.

 .. c:function:: void* PyThread_tss_get(Py_tss_t *key)

-   Return the :c:type:`void*` value associated with a TSS key in the current thread.
+   Return the :c:expr:`void*` value associated with a TSS key in the current thread.
 This returns ``NULL`` if no value is associated with the key in the current thread.